brettguenther/conversational-analytics-evaluation/README.md

 ### DataFrame Correctness (`DataFrameMatch`)

-This metric evaluates the similarity between the dataframe produced by the agent's query and the `expected_result` dataframe.
+This deterministic metric evaluates the similarity between the dataframe produced by the agent's query and the `expected_result` dataframe.

 *   **Column Similarity (30%)**: It calculates the Jaccard similarity between the column names of the two dataframes.
-*   **Data Similarity (70%)**: For the common columns, it performs a row-by-row comparison of the data using the `datacompy` library.
+*   **Data Similarity (70%)**: For the common dimensions, it performs a comparison of the data using the `datacompy` library to handle row ordering differences.
 This allows for tolerance in data types and floating-point precision.

-The final `DataFrameMatch` score is a weighted average of the column and. data similarity scores.
+The final `DataFrameMatch` score is a weighted average of the column and data similarity scores.

 ### Text-based Similarity (`ROUGE`)

-For questions categorized as "Simple", an additional `TextSimilarity` metric is used.
+For questions categorized as "Simple", an additional `TextSimilarity` deterministic metric is used.
 This metric calculates the ROUGE score between the agent's natural language response and the `expected_result_text`.
 This is useful for evaluating answers that are simple facts or single values.

 ### LLM-based Metrics

-This set of metrics leverages a large language model to evaluate the quality of the agent's response in two key areas:
+This set of metrics leverages a large language model to evaluate the quality of the agent's response in up to three key areas:

 *   **Intent Resolution**: This metric assesses whether the agent's response directly and accurately addresses the user's question or instruction.
 It uses a pointwise rating system where the LLM determines if the response fully matches, partially matches, or does not match the user's intent.
 *   **Completeness**: This metric evaluates if the agent's response provides all the necessary information to be considered a complete answer, without leaving out important details.
 The LLM rates the response as fully complete, partially complete, or incomplete.
+*   **Chart Appropriateness**: This metric evaluates if the agent's selected output visualization is a good fit for the data structure and input question.

 These metrics are particularly useful for understanding the nuances of the agent's conversational abilities beyond simple data correctness.
+Note, the framework does not evaluate the reasoning steps the agent takes (commonly referred to as an auto-eval judge).

 ### Chart Correctness

-This metric evaluates the correctness of charts generated by the agent.
+This metric is a deterministic check that evaluates the correctness of charts generated by the agent.
 When a question expects a chart as part of the answer, this metric compares the generated chart's specification against a reference chart.
 The comparison is based on three key aspects:

 *   **Mark Type**: Checks if the chart type (e.g., `bar`, `line`) matches the expected type.
 *   **X-axis Field**: Verifies that the correct data field is used for the x-axis.